 Tips for Flying with CBD Oil

 - If you consume CBD oil via a vape or another smoking device, you need to be careful.
-They are often only accepted in hand luggage due to its battery.
-To avoid any issues, remember to pack it in your hand luggage instead of a hold case.
+They are often only accepted in hand luggage due to the e-cigarette battery.
+To avoid any issues at check-in, remember to pack it in your hand luggage instead of a hold case.

-- For extra precaution, you may need to bring proof of your CBD ingredients and use – if you’re buying from a high-quality, transparent company it should be easy to access the lab test results of your particular product.
+- For extra precaution, we recommend you to bring proof of your CBD ingredients and use – if you’re buying from a high-quality, transparent company it should be easy to access the lab test results of your particular product.

 - When flying with CBD oil, always ensure to label them and declare the products at customs if necessary.
 You will not want to be pulled to the side and investigated.